ibm-cloud-docs/messages-for-rabbitmq/howto-streams.md

 ### Using with an AMQP Client Library
 {: #rabbitmq-streams-howto-amqp-client-lib}

-Like queues, there are three steps to working with RabbitMQ Streams via an AMQP client library:
+There are three steps to working with RabbitMQ Streams through an AMQP client library:
 1. [Declare/Instantiate a stream](#declaring-a-rabbitmq-stream)
 1. [Publish (write) messages to the stream](#publishing-a-rabbitmq-stream)
 1. [Consume (read) messages from the stream](#consuming-a-rabbitmq-stream)